-Enable “Local Media Assets”
+Enable “Local Media Assets” (Legacy Agents)

-“Local Media Assets” is an Agent source that loads local media files or embedded metadata for a media item.
+if using the legacy Personal Media, Plex Movie (Legacy) or The Movie Database agents”Local Media Assets” is an Agent source that loads local media files or embedded metadata for a media item.
 To do this, ensure the Agent source is enabled and topmost in the list:

 - Launch the Plex Web App